 - Marital partner, or someone you are in a civil partnership with or are engaged to

-- Someone you are currently living with as husband or wife
+- Someone you are currently living with as a husband or wife

 - A family member or relation

-- Someone you have a child with or someone who you share parental responsibility with
+- Someone you have a child with or someone with who you share parental responsibility with

 - Someone you have had been in an intimate relationship with.

-In order to enforce an order, this must be delivered to the abuser and the local police need to be given a copy so they are aware of its existence.
+To enforce an order, this must be delivered to the abuser, and the local police need to be given a copy to be aware of its existence.

-Any behaviour from an ex partner which causes you to feel intimidated or harassed warrants the application of a non-molestation order.
-Many will think that you need to have experienced violence to apply for this, but this is not the case.
+Many think you need to have experienced violence to apply for this, but this is not the case.
 Often the courts will require evidence that you are being harassed or intimidated to grant a Non-Molestation Order.

-We understand the stress and difficulties associated with applying for Non-Molestation Orders against current or ex-partners, but the experienced Family Law team at Abbey Solicitors have the knowledge and experience to decide on the best course of action for your situation.
+We understand the stress and difficulties of applying for Non-Molestation Orders against current or ex-partners.
+Still, the experienced Family Law Team at Abbey Solicitors have the knowledge and experience to decide on the best course of action for your situation.